Updated: July 16, 2014

-Career Highlights: In 2013, walked just 21 batters in 100.1 innings pitched for a 1.88 walk-per-nine inning ratio, which is the 13th best ever at Tech … Among, those with at least 100 innings pitched, it’s the fifth-best ratio ever and it’s the best by a starting pitcher since 2001 (Ian Ostlund, 1.33) … Picked up a victory over No. 4 Florida State in a complete-game effort in a 3-2 Tech win… Also, in a start in ACC Baseball Championship, held No. 7 Seminoles scoreless through eight frames before Hokies earned walk-off 3-2 win.
+Career Highlights: Finished Tech career second all-time in two categories – lowest career walks-per-nine innings (1.97) and career strikeout-to-walk ratio (3.30) … In 2013, his 1.88 walk-per-nine inning ratio (21 in 100.1 IP) was the 13th best ever at Tech in a single season … Among, those with at least 100 innings pitched, it was the fifth-best ratio and it was the best by a starting pitcher since 2001 (Ian Ostlund, 1.33) … Picked up a victory over No. 4 Florida State in a complete-game effort in a 3-2 Tech win (March 29) … Also, in a start in ACC Baseball Championship, held No. 7 Seminoles scoreless through eight frames before Hokies earned walk-off 3-2 win (May 23).

 2011 (at Georgia Tech): Appeared in six games for the Yellow Jackets … Posted a 5.06 ERA in 5.1 innings with four strikeouts … Combined on a shutout versus St. John’s on Feb.
-25 … Did not allow a run in first four games (four IP).
+25 … Did not allow a run in first four games (four innings pitched).

-Personal: Bradley Stephen Markey … Born 3/3/92 in Baltimore, Md. … Son of Stephen and Tammy Markey … Has two older sisters, Ann and Tara … Majoring in business – entrepreneurship, innovation and technology management.
+Personal: Bradley Stephen Markey … Born March 3, 1992 in Baltimore, Maryland … Son of Stephen and Tammy Markey … Has two older sisters, Ann and Tara … Majoring in business – entrepreneurship, innovation and technology management.